Take the Trail

 e) Equestrian

 Rymill Park also has been part of the annual Adelaide International Three-Day Event for horses and their riders.
 The lake is used as part of the event, and the full cross-country course goes from here all the way south to Victoria Park.
 In 2020 and 2021, the event was cancelled due to COVID-19.
-It was scheduled to resume on 20 to 23 April 2023.
+It returned in April 2023, re-named as the Adelaide Equestrian Festival and was held again in April 2024.

 f) Harvest Rock

 In November 2022, a two-day music festival, Harvest Rock was staged across both this Park, and the Park immediately south of here, King Rodney Park.
-Despite being marred by heavy rain and mud, Harvest Rock was re-scheduled to return in late October 2023.
+Although the first event was marred by heavy rain and mud, Harvest Rock returned in October 2023, and was scheduled again in October 2024.

 From this point walk a short distance south-west to where the O-Bahn tunnel emerges from underground.